 Primary Supervisor: Dr Todor Gerdjikov, Department of Neuroscience, Psychology and Behaviour

-PhD project title: Decoding movement from single neurons in motor cortex and their subcortical targets
+PhD project title: Decoding movement kinematics from subpopulations of motor cortex neurons.

 University of Registration: University of Leicester